All Israel

 Emergency meeting of municipal heads of northern Israeli communities, Sept.
 26, 2024.
 (Photo: Screenshot)

-Following reports of the ceasefire proposal announced in a joint statement by U.S. President Joe Biden and French President Emanuel Macron, Israelis from across the political spectrum spoke out against calls to stop the strikes on Hezbollah.
+Following reports of the ceasefire proposal between Israel and Hezbollah terror forces – announced in a joint statement by U.S. President Joe Biden and French President Emmanuel Macron – Israelis from across the political spectrum spoke out against calls to stop the strikes on Hezbollah.

-Early reports, even in Hebrew media, indicated that Prime Minister Benjamin Netanyahu had given “a green light” to the ceasefire proposal.
-However, shortly after many coalition politicians began to condemn the ceasefire proposal, the Prime Minister’s Office released a statement denying that Netanyahu had approved the ceasefire or had ordered the IDF to “ease up on the fighting” against Hezbollah.
+Early reports in Hebrew media, indicated that Prime Minister Benjamin Netanyahu had given “a green light” to the ceasefire proposal.
+However, soon after, many coalition politicians began to condemn the ceasefire proposal.
+The Prime Minister’s Office (PMO) released a statement denying that Netanyahu had approved the ceasefire or had ordered the IDF to “ease up on the fighting” against Hezbollah.

 “The report about a ceasefire is incorrect.
 This is an American-French proposal that the Prime Minister has not even responded to," the PMO statement read.